madebits/madebits.github.io/r/linux-csman.md

 ### Secret Files

-`csman.sh` creates and uses random read *secret files* using `cskey.sh`.
+`csman.sh` creates and uses random *secret files* using `cskey.sh`.
 Secret files are binary.
 Use `base64` tool as needed to convert them to text.

-Secret files are made of 32 random bytes of `argon2` salt, 512 random bytes of `cryptsetup` password encrypted, and are padded with random data to have random file lengths.
+Secret files are made of 32 random bytes of `argon2` salt, 512 random bytes of `cryptsetup` password encrypted, and are padded with random data to have random file lengths up to 1024 bytes.

 It is not required to use `cskey.sh` directly most of the time, but knowing how to use it as shown in this section will make the `csman.sh` commands later clearer.